 If you wish to connect more than two USB devices you must use a HUB.
-Only one of the interfaces can be used as high-current source (refer to the Appendix B, Technical Data).
+Both interfaces are designed for use as high current USB 2.0 (500 mA) devices.
+They may not be used simultaneously for high current (refer to the Appendix B, Technical Data).

-Fig. 3-4 USB connectors
+Fig. 3-6 USB connectors